CarlosHenriqueMkt/carloshenriquemkt/README.md

   <h1>I'm a Front-End React Engineer working remotely from Brazil.</h1>

 3 years of experience in Front-End with a proven track record creating international product and service launches.
 Skilled in creating highly effective landing pages that have generated over $100,000 in combined value.
-Possesses excellent communication skills, including strong critical thinking abilities.
+Possesses excellent communication skills.

 </div>